-22. Vacation Policy - As graduate students who are fully registered and receiving a full stipend for four academic quarters, all students are required to be on campus, in residence, and engaged in study or research during all four quarters, including summer quarter.
+- 22. Vacation Policy As graduate students who are fully registered and receiving a full stipend for four academic quarters, all students are required to be on campus, in residence, and engaged in study or research during all four quarters, including summer quarter.
 During the first year in the graduate program, vacations generally coincide with the university's academic calendar.
 Prior to joining a laboratory, firs year students who wish to take a vacation at other times, including during summer quarter, must obtain the approval of the Curriculum committee Chair.
-After joining a laboratory, the amount and the timing of vacation must be agreed by a student and his/her advisor.

-23. Tuition payments for students in their 7th year - Tuition support is available for students through their sixth year of residence.
-Thereafter, advisors shall have no mechanism to pay tuition for their students, leaving the student responsible for the cost of their tuition.
-Research advisors and the thesis committees must make every effort to help students complete their dissertation research within six years.

-24. Waiving Requirements - The Department expects that its pre-doctoral students will follow the guidelines set forth in this handbook and meet the requirements of the program in a timely fashion.
+After joining a laboratory, the amount and the timing of vacation must be agreed by a student and his/her advisor. - 23.
+Graduate student support after the 6^{th} year Research advisors and the thesis committees must make every effort to help students complete their dissertation research within six years.
+If students plan to continue beyond the 6^{th} year, they must petition the curriculum committee for an exception.
+If studies continue beyond the 6^{th} year, stipend assistance remains frozen at the 6^{th} year rate. - 24.
+Waiving Requirements The Department expects that its pre-doctoral students will follow the guidelines set forth in this handbook and meet the requirements of the program in a timely fashion.
 Under extenuating circumstances, students may petition the Curriculum Committee for a waiver of a requirement or for extension of a deadline.
 Such petitions must be in writing, must state the related background, and must explain why the request is being made.
-Petitions may be accepted (with a detailed schedule possibly being set for completion of responsibilities), or may be denied.
-The timely submission of a petition for waiver of a requirement, or for extension of a deadline, remains the student's responsibility.

-25. Problems or difficulties - At various times during their stay in graduate school; students might experience a problem that concerns an academic or personal matter.
+Petitions may be accepted (with a detailed schedule possibly being set for completion of responsibilities) or may be denied.
+The timely submission of a petition for waiver of a requirement, or for extension of a deadline, remains the student's responsibility. - 25.
+Problems or difficulties At various times during their stay in graduate school; students might experience a problem that concerns an academic or personal matter.
 The faculty and staff of the Department are here to help.
 On the one hand, a student's first contact in seeking help might be his or her thesis advisor or the graduate student advisor.
 On the other hand, a student might wish instead to contact the Chair of the Department, the Chair of the Thesis Committee, or any other faculty member.
 If the matter is sensitive, students should say so and should request confidentiality in related discussions.
-At the same time, students should not hesitate to ask for assistance (be it advice or intervention) whenever they need it.

-26. Grievances - The BMB graduate program follows the Biological Sciences Division policies on resolving graduate students' concerns about academic matters.
+At the same time, students should not hesitate to ask for assistance (be it advice or intervention) whenever they need it. - 26.
+Grievances The BMB graduate program follows the Biological Sciences Division policies on resolving graduate students' concerns about academic matters.
 Academic matters include but are not limited to such matters as course grades, teaching assignments, publication rights, timely feedback on academic work, timeliness of letters of recommendation, and application of policies and practices.